Lower School (K-4)

 What is Project-Based Learning?

 Project-Based Learning (PBL) is a dynamic approach in which students actively explore real-world problems and challenges and acquire transferable knowledge.
-It starts with a driving question, offers students voice and choice, inspires and requires inquire and innovation, and has an outcome shared with others.
+It starts with a driving question, offers students voice and choice, inspires and requires inquiry and innovation, and has an outcome shared with others.
 It results in students developing deeper content knowledge, collaboration, and creativity.

 Kindergarten – Life Cycles and Pollinators